Busting 4 Myths of Memorization for the Bar Exam

 This is a test of application, not just barfing up what you rote memorized (although that is part of it).

-Yes, you do need to rote memorize a lot of things because not everything testable has been tested before or it’s hard to find every question that has tested a certain issue or rule.
+You do need to rote memorize a lot of things because not everything testable has been tested before.
+It’s also not always feasible to find a practice question for every issue or rule.
 Some MBE questions in particular can test obscure rules and nuances.

 But most of your bar intuition will come from seeing the patterns from old exams and questions.
 Look to what’s done before because the past will guide your future.